awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 `logsUploaderConfiguration`
 \(Optional\) The configuration for logs that the log manager component uploads\.
 This object contains the following information:
   `systemLogsConfiguration`
-\(Optional\) The configuration for AWS IoT Greengrass Core software system logs\.
+\(Optional\) The configuration for AWS IoT Greengrass Core software system logs, which include logs from the [Greengrass nucleus](greengrass-nucleus-component.md) and [plugin components](develop-greengrass-components.md#component-types)\.
 Specify this configuration to enable the log manager component to manage system logs\.
 This object contains the following information:
 `uploadToCloudWatch`  <a name="log-manager-component-configuration-system-upload-to-cloud-watch"></a>
 \(Optional\) You can upload system logs to CloudWatch Logs\.
 Default: `false`
 `minimumLogLevel`  <a name="log-manager-component-configuration-system-minimum-log-level"></a>
+\(Optional\) The minimum level of log messages to upload\.
+This minimum level applies only if you configure the [Greengrass nucleus component](greengrass-nucleus-component.md) to output JSON format logs\.
+To enable JSON format logs, specify `JSON` for the [logging format](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-logging-format) parameter \(`logging.format`\)\.
-\(Optional\) The minimum level of information to upload\.
-Choose from the following log levels, listed here in level order:
+Choose from the following log levels, listed here in level order:  <a name="nucleus-log-levels"></a>
 + `DEBUG`
 + `INFO`
 + `WARN`
 + `ERROR`
 Default: `INFO`
 `diskSpaceLimit`  <a name="log-manager-component-configuration-system-disk-space-limit"></a>
-\(Optional\) The maximum total size of all system log files, in the unit you specify in `diskSpaceLimitUnit`\.
-After the total size of all log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest log files\.
+\(Optional\) The maximum total size of Greengrass system log files, in the unit you specify in `diskSpaceLimitUnit`\.
+After the total size of Greengrass system log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest Greengrass system log files\.
-This parameter is equivalent to the [system logs disk space limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
-If you specify this parameter on both components, the AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size\.
+This parameter is equivalent to the [log size limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+The AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total Greengrass system log size\.
 `diskSpaceLimitUnit`  <a name="log-manager-component-configuration-disk-space-limit-unit"></a>
 \(Optional\) The unit for the `diskSpaceLimit`\.
 Choose from the following options:
 + `KB` – kilobytes